What is Bad Debt Expense Formula?

 Direct Method

-Under this method, the organization directly record bad debt expense when it occurs.
+Under this method, the organization directly records bad debt expense.
 However, this method is not generally used by the organization since this method does not uphold the matching principle stated in the “generally accepted accounting principle.”
-As per this principle, expenses for the revenue must be recognized in the same period in which they are booked.
+Per this principle, expenses must be recognized in the same period in which they are booked.

 Formula